 Is built on the principle that having access to better water, hygiene and sanitation programmes is vital for human beings to promote their well-being and living condition.
 It is a respect of PWDs rights and dignity as well.

-The lack of access to infrastructure and the fear of being in humiliating situations to perform the basic needs and private can cause a lower level compared to hygiene.
-Various barriers can hinder access basic sanitation for people with disabilities.
+The lack of access to infrastructure and the fear of being in humiliating situations in performing the basic needs and private can cause a lower level of hygiene.
+Various barriers can hinder access to basic sanitation for people with disabilities.

 Increasing accessible WASH facilities in community settings and schools will improve broader education and life outcomes for people with a disability.

-Disability-Inclusive WASH services will also reduce work load of families in care-giving tasks.
-Ensuring inclusion of people with a disability in community-awareness activities will reduce the rate of acquiring and spreading disease.
+Disability-Inclusive WASH services will also reduce the workload of families in caregiving tasks.
+Ensuring the inclusion of people with a disability in community-awareness activities will reduce the rate of acquiring and spreading disease.

 3. IN LINE WITH SDG

 Rwanda has adopted the objectives of Sustainable development in 2016.
-Goal 6, 12 and 17 of the SDGs provides for guarantee everyone access to water and sanitation and ensure sustainable management of resources water.
-In their targets, State Parties plans for 2030 aiming to provide all with access proper Water, Hygiene and Sanitation services, under fair and adequate conditions, to end open defecation, paying attention particularly to the needs of people in a vulnerable situation, including persons with disabilities.
+Goal 6, 12, and 17 of the SDGs guarantees that everyone will have access to water and sanitation and ensure sustainable management of resources water.
+In their targets, state parties plan for 2030 aiming to provide all with access to proper Water, Hygiene, and Sanitation (WASH) services, under fair and adequate conditions, to end open defecation, paying attention particularly to the needs of people in a vulnerable situation, including persons with disabilities.

-• Social isolation and taboos limiting people with a disabilities from accessing appropriate WASH services remain critical in the Rwandan context.
+• Social isolation and taboos limit people with disabilities from accessing appropriate WASH services remains critical in the Rwandan context.

-• Lack of assistive and supportive devices limit persons with disabilities from using existing available resources, thus exposed to acquiring and/or transferring diseases.
+• Lack of assistive and supportive devices limits persons with disabilities from using existing available resources, thus exposed to acquiring and/or transferring diseases.

 • People with mobility difficulties, hearing or visual impairments need accessible and safe latrines as well as hygiene facilities in order to better accommodate their needs.